weight-lifting-journal-bw-team/back-end-nathan-thomas/README.md

 ##### 404 (Not Found)

-> If the workout cannot be found in the database, the endpoint will return an HTTP response with a status code `404` and a body as below.
+> If the journal cannot be found in the database, the endpoint will return an HTTP response with a status code `404` and a body as below.

 ```
 {
   "error": true,
-  "workout": {},
+  "journal": {},
   "message": "Your workout could not be found."
 }
 ```